Hamiltonian Monte Carlo with Energy Conserving Subsampling: Introduction

 Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid} can produce distant proposals while maintaining a high acceptance probability \citep{neal2011mcmc, betancourt2017conceptual}.
-HMC augments the target variables by corresponding fictitious momentum variables and carries out the sampling on an extended target distribution which is proportional to the exponential of a Hamiltonian function that describes the total energy of the system, which is the sum of the potential energy ($= - \log \pi(\theta)$) and kinetic energy (minus log-density of the fictitious variables).
-Hamiltonian dynamics, specified by Hamilton's equations, describes how the Hamiltonian, i.e. the total energy, evolves through time.
-One particularly interesting feature of the Hamiltonian is that it conserves energy as ``time'' evolves, a property that is approximately maintained even when the dynamics is approximated in discrete time.
-Hence, a MH proposal (on the extended space) that is obtained by simulating the dynamics has approximately the same value of the extended target density as that of the current draw, resulting in a high acceptance probability, even when the proposed draw is far from the current draw.
-This, and the characteristic that the trajectory is confined within the typical set, avoids the inherently slow exploration of the parameter space evident in random walk proposals.
-However, HMC comes with the extra computational burden of computing the gradient of the log-posterior in each step when simulating the dynamics, and typically a large number of steps is performed.
-This burden is magnified in the presence of large data sets, which are increasingly available to practitioners.
+HMC augments the target posterior by adding fictitious momentum variables and carries out the sampling on an extended target density.
+The extended target is proportional to the exponential of a Hamiltonian function that describes the total energy of the system, which is the sum of the potential energy (negative log posterior) and the kinetic energy (negative log density of the momentum variables).
+The Hamiltonian dynamics describes how the total energy evolves through time.
+One particularly interesting feature of the Hamiltonian is that it conserves energy as time evolves, a property that is approximately maintained even when the dynamics is approximated in discrete time.
+Hence, a MH proposal obtained by simulating the dynamics has approximately the same value of the extended target density as that of the current draw, resulting in a high acceptance probability, even when the proposed draw is far from the current draw.
+This typically avoids the inherently slow exploration of the parameter space evident in random walk proposals \citep{betancourt2017conceptual}.
+HMC simulates the evolution of Hamiltonian dynamics for a given period of time.
+Up to a point, the longer the integration time the more effectively the dynamics explore the posterior distribution, while small integration times approach diffusive Langevin methods \citep{roberts1998optimal,roberts2002langevin}.
+In practice, the simulation of the dynamics is implemented with a numerical integrator.
+The more accurate the integrator, the larger the step size and the fewer total steps needed to simulate the dynamic for a chosen time.
+Smaller step sizes typically require larger integration times to achieve the same efficient exploration of the posterior distribution.
+In either case, HMC requires computing the gradient of the log-posterior in each step when simulating the dynamics, and in practice a large number of steps may be performed.
+The extra computations are often worthwhile as HMC greatly improves the sampling efficiency of the generated samples compared to a proposal which does not use gradient information.
+Even with the improved performance of HMC, however, the cost can be too prohibitive for the limited computational resources available in a given application.
+Consequently, some algorithms use subsampling of the data to reduce the cost of computing the posterior density and its gradients.
+Unfortunately, naive subsampling methods are often problematic and in particular they compromise many of the features that give HMC its scalability \citep{betancourt2015fundamental}.
+In this article we introduce a subsampling HMC scheme that can tackle very large datasets and maintain the scalability.